PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. method:: setSuffixMatchRule(seconds, reason, blockingTime, action, visitor, [options])

-    .. versionadded:: 1.4.0

-    .. versionchanged:: 1.7.0
-      This visitor function can now optionally return an additional string which will be set as the ``reason`` for the dynamic block.

     .. versionchanged:: 1.9.0
       This visitor function can now optionally return an additional integer which will be set as the ``action`` for the dynamic block.